thnikk/unified-2022/readme.md

 - [x] Mouse button support for M1-M5 keys
 - [x] LEDs will change color while remapping to reflect the current key being remapped and the current profile.
 - [x] Support for RGBW LEDs (not yet implemented within the FastLED library)
+- [ ] Allow changing touch sensitivity in the configurator.

 # Installation